danthegoodman1/icedb/README.md

 If provided, will use a top-level row key as the `_row_id` for deduplication instead of generating a UUID per-row.
 Use this if your rows already have some unique ID generated.

+### Removing partitions (`remove_partitions`)

+The `remove_partitions` function can be dynamically invoked to remove a given partition from the data set.
+This can be used for features like TTL expiry, or for removing user data if that is tracked via partition (prefer partition removal for performance, otherwise see partition rewriting below).

+This method takes in a function that evaluates a list of unique partitions, and returns the list of partitions to drop.

+Then, a log-only merge occurs where the file markers are given tombstones, and their respective log files have tombstones created.
+No data parts are involved in this operation, so it is very fast.

+This requires the merge lock to run concurrently on a table.
+The merge lock is required for ensuring that no data is copied into another part while you are potentially dropping it.

+This is only run on alive files, parts with tombstones are ignored as they are already marked for deletion.

 ## Pre-installing DuckDB extensions

 DuckDB uses the `httpfs` extension.
 See how to pre-install it into your runtime